Presented by Fresh Ink Theatre Company

 Critique by Kitty Drexel

-Boston, MA — The opening of The Last Catastrophist last weekend coincides with a news update that the current president is going to repeal Obama era environmental protections for streams, wetlands, and groundwater.
+Boston, MA — The opening of The Last Catastrophist coincides with a news update saying that the current president will repeal Obama era environmental protections for streams, wetlands, and groundwater.
 Repealing these measures is a step backwards from preventing the devastating effects of climate change on US lands.
 What small matter is clean, public drinking water so long as his precious golf courses are green?
-One can’t possibly spend one of every five working days golfing on his private business without golf courses greener than envy.
+One can’t possibly spend one of every five working days golfing on his private business estates without golf courses greener than envy.

 Water is life.